Facts About Krokodil (The “Zombie Drug”)

 Desomorphine: A Cheap Substitute for Heroin

 Krokodil use has spread rapidly across Russia, with at least 100,000 people having injected the drug in 2011.
-Krokodil was reportedly first used in Russia in 2003 (Gahr et. al., 2012) and continues to spread to surrounding countries like the Ukraine, Georgia, and Kazakhstan.
-Although use is concentrated in the Soviet region, countries like Germany and Norway have also reported cases of krokodil use, as well.
+Krokodil was reportedly first used in Russia in 2003 (Gahr et. al., 2012), and it continues to spread to surrounding countries like the Ukraine, Georgia, and Kazakhstan.
+Although use is concentrated in the Soviet region, countries like Germany and Norway have also reported cases of krokodil use.

-The drug, while cheap, produces a relatively short high, and various media sources have covered stories about addicted individuals who need to frequently administer the drug to maintain their high and avoid withdrawal.
+The drug, while cheap, produces a relatively short high, and various media sources have covered stories about addicted individuals who need to frequently administer krokodil to maintain their high and avoid withdrawal symptoms.

 Users are said to be able to make krokodil in roughly 45 minutes with codeine and minimal equipment.
 Users attempting to create desomorphine often do so by combining several toxic ingredients like hydrochloric acid, household cleaners, and gasoline with codeine.
 They may also sometimes add cigarette ash to balance the pH.